Coronation of Mary I of England: Reuse of coronation clothes by Elizabeth I

 Several details of Mary's costume, the vocabulary used for fabrics, and the costume changes of Mary's coronation follow closely the order of her parents' coronation in 1509.

-When Elizabeth I was crowned in 1559, she reused some of Mary's clothes, The clothes were altered by the tailor Walter Fyshe.
+When Elizabeth I was crowned in 1559, she reused some of Mary's clothes, which were altered by the tailor Walter Fyshe.

 The costume historian Janet Arnold described how items in Elizabeth's inventory correspond with those in Mary's coronation wardrobe accounts, including the cloth of gold and silver mantle and a matching kirtle trimmed with ermine used at the Royal Entry, and the purple velvet mantle, kirtle and surcoat worn in the Abbey after the anointing.
 One of the documents from 1553 describes the "mantle and kirtle of white cloth of silver, the mantle of estate with a long train, furred through all with powdered ermines and a mantellace of white silk and gold, a kirtle of the same" and the "kirtle of purple velvet with a train, the train furred with ermines, edged about the skirt ... a mantle of the same called a coronation mantle with a long train".
+These garments may not have been newly-made for Mary's coronation, as records mention enlarging a gown.

 Some of Mary's gowns remained in Elizabeth's wardrobe and were detailed in inventories, including purple gowns and one of crimson satin sewed with pearls and garnets.
 It was not recorded if any of these were used at Mary's coronation.
 It has been suggested that Mary wore the crimson satin gown with pearls at her Winchester wedding to Philip of Spain.
+Elizabeth also used some of Mary's clothes in court drama.
+A wardrobe book records that a purple velvet forequarter of a gown that had belonged to Mary was lost during the staging of a play at Oxford.